For free tax preparation assistance locations, check back in late January 2014.

-Qualifying individuals may receive free help preparing federal and state tax returns at locations across Minnesota.
-You may be eligible for this assistance if any of the following are true:
+Qualifying taxpayers can get free help preparing their federal and state income tax returns at locations across Minnesota.
+You can get this help if any of the following are true:

 - You are disabled

 Help with your current tax return is available during the tax season.
-Most free tax preparation sites are open February 1- April 15.
-At some locations, help is available during the summer months for Property Tax Refund returns or prior year income tax returns.
+Most free tax preparation sites are open Feb.
+1- April 15.
+At some locations, help is available during the summer months for the Homeowner Homestead Credit Refund and Renter Property Tax Refund returns or prior year income tax returns.

 Search for free tax preparation sites

 The search for free tax preparation sites will be available in late January.

 Note: Information on tax assistance sites is provided by volunteer organizations.
 Although this information was current when posted, hours and dates of tax assistance sites are sometimes changed during the filing season.
 Please review the opening and closing dates for each site listed in your search results.

 All sites provide services in English.
 To find a site that provides assistance in another language, please choose from the Language drop down menu below.

 If you cannot locate a site within your area, please call 651-296-3781 or 1-800-652-9094 for assistance.

 You should bring any statements, forms, receipts or other documentation that show your income, tax-deductible expenses, and property tax or rental payments you made.
 The list below includes the records most often needed; disregard any that don’t apply to you.